-'KLARA BARBARA I, 2018, video still, 18'00"
+'KLARA BARBARA I, 2018, video, 18'50" (video still)

 Born Tokyo (JP), 1981

 The works she presented at RijksakademieOPEN 2018 collectively form a portrait of her grandmother Klara Barbara, who recently died at the age of 104.
 Her grandmother’s collection of worn-out silk scarves, given to Kley years ago, form the basic material for a set of works that include two sculptures and a video piece in which mourning, family ties, and homage converge in a character sketch that simultaneously investigates mortality and resilience.